vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 neuter sing. of a stem in ṛ or ar, or as final of such a stem in composition).

-Thus, índra, çiváyā, ákāri, nadī́, dā́tu, camū́, janayitṛ́, ágne, çivā́yāi, vā́yo, agnāú.
+Thus, índra, śiváyā, ákāri, nadī́, dā́tu, camū́, janayitṛ́, ágne, śivā́yāi, vā́yo, agnāú.

 141\.
 Of the non-nasal mutes, only the first in each series, the